Lease to Locals Wood River Valley

 Homeowner Intake Packet

-Below is a detailed explanation of the process you will have to follow to apply for the Lease to Locals grant as a property owner.
+Below is a detailed guide outlining the steps you will have to follow to receive an incentive through the Lease to Locals program.
+Full program guidelines can be found here.

 1) Property Owner Requirements: